twelvehouse/Keychron-Q2-Knob-for-Japanese/README.md

-# Keychron-Q2-Knob-for-Japanese
+# whats this
-Keychron Q2 (Knob) for Japanese users
+keymap for me

 ## Keymaps
 - Main